smartcontractkit/documentation/src/pages/getting-started/intermediates-tutorial.md

 ![Remix contract selected](/files/intermediates-tutorial-01.png)

 Select the `VRFD20` contract or the name that you gave to your contract.
-You will deploy this contract on the Goerli test network.
+You will deploy this contract on the Sepolia test network.

 Click the caret arrow on the right hand side of **Deploy** to expand the parameter fields, and paste your subscription id.